We’ve compiled the most common fees associated with forming an LLC in California.

 This tax is due by the 15th day of the 4th month after the beginning of the tax year, typically April 15 for most businesses.
 It’s one of the higher state franchise taxes in the U.S., and it’s mandatory from the first year of business.
 This tax is paid to the California Franchise Tax Board and is a significant consideration for anyone planning to form an LLC in California.

-California limited liability companies are required to file a Statement of Information every two years with the Secretary of State.
+California limited liability companies are required to file a California statement of information every two years with the Secretary of State.
 This requirement builds on the same filing that occurs within 90 days of forming your LLC.
 The statement lets the state know that you’re still in business, and it helps ensure that the information on file is accurate and current.

 The fee for this filing is $20, and it must include updates on the LLC’s addresses, management, and any changes in the registered agent or office locations.
 Failing to file this statement can result in penalties and potential suspension of the business.